 For example, in summertime, it can be very helpful to pick up an extra bottle of sunscreen, a hat, sunglasses, or handheld fans.
 Umbrellas can also be used to block the sun, since many homeless people move at night and sleep during the day.
 Those items can provide protection and comfort during the hot summer days.

-In winter, donating spare coats, gloves, scarves, boots, and other warm gear.
+In winter, donate spare coats, gloves, scarves, boots, and other warm gear.
 Sleeping bags and other heavy-duty items are especially helpful during this season.

 There are some supplies that are needed all year-round, such as clothes, shoes, blankets, tarps and hygiene items.
 Donate gently-used items and expect that they will be thrown away when dirtied.
 Many homeless people do not have access to laundromat facilities to clean their gear, so it is often thrown away and then replaced with another donation.
 Because of this, it is generally wise not to splurge on expensive items.